Is My Hot Water Tank Covered by Home Insurance?

 Check your home insurance policy and your hot water tank

-Find out what your home insurance policy says about coverage for water damage from your hot water tank and whether it needs to be replaced every 10 years.
+Review what your home insurance policy says about coverage for water damage caused by hot water tank failure and whether replacement is required after a certain age.

 How to extend the life of your hot water tank